 MCLP is able to keep tuition low thanks to our many volunteers, sponsors, and donors.
 We are thankful for all those who ‘pay it forward’ with a monthly, quarterly, or annual gift to help keep tuition affordable.

 - Review Learning Event Dates and confirm you can attend all events.

 - Complete an online application form.

 - Request two professional references from individuals who can speak to the applicant’s leadership experience/potential.
 One of the two may be an employer support/reference form.
 Once an application is submitted, the applicant will receive a confirmation email with reference form links to forward to references.

 Optional: Applicants may also have a family member complete a support form.

-All individuals with fully completed application materials will be invited to participate in a virtual interview on May 13, 14, or 15, 2021.
+All individuals with fully completed application materials will be invited to participate in a virtual interview on June 10, 11, and 12, 2021.